Gun laws in California: Assault Weapons Control Act of 1989

 While a Rossi Circuit Judge (18" barrel) is considered a shotgun with a revolving cylinder (violation of #8 above), the CA DOJ claims it is legal because it has a rifled barrel.
 However, the Taurus Judge handgun is considered a "short-barreled shotgun" and therefore illegal in CA, even though it fires the same shot shell as the Circuit Judge, as well as has a rifled barrel.
 Conversely, there are many revolvers that fire shot shells made in different calibers (e.g. 22, 9mm, 38, etc.) mostly used to shoot birds or snakes.
 Even though these handguns, with less than 18" barrels, fire shot shells, like the Judge, they are legal in California.

 In the wake of the United States Supreme Court case New York State Rifle & Pistol Association, Inc. v.
 Bruen in 2022, the Assault Weapon Control Act was challenged in court, and in October 2023, Judge Roger Benitez of the United States District Court for the Southern District of California ruled that the law was unconstitutional on the basis of Bruen, that there was no historical tradition of banning the sale of weapons.

 U.S. District Court Judge Roger Benitez issued his detailed opinion criticizing and ultimately striking down California's long-standing prohibition on assault weapons. asserting that the law "has no historical pedigree and it is extreme."
 This decision followed a series of legal challenges against firearm regulations in the state, with Judge Benitez playing a pivotal role.
 State lawmakers stated they would appeal this decision.

 Nearly a month before this latest declaration, he had already taken a stand against restrictive gun laws by declaring California's ban on magazines capable of holding more than ten rounds of ammunition unconstitutional.
 He argued that this ban infringed upon the Second Amendment rights of firearms owners, showcasing his consistent commitment to upholding what he interprets as citizens' constitutional rights to bear arms.

 Kasler v.
 Lockyer assault weapon list

 Following the Kasler v.
-Lockyer ruling, California passed a list of 84 firearms by name that are deemed as assault weapons and are subsequently deemed illegal to own in the State of California.
-These firearms include the Bushmaster XM-15, Colt AR-15, Armalite AR-15, DPMS Panther, and Rock River Arms, Inc, as well as the Kalashnikov USA Hunting Rifle and various other AK-style and AR-style firearms.
+Lockyer ruling, California codified in the California Code of Regulations a list of firearms designated as assault weapons by make and model.
+Under Penal Code §30600 et seq., these firearms are illegal to manufacture, distribute, transport, import, sell, give, or lend within California, and further sale or transfer to private individuals is prohibited.
+Possession by owners who registered the firearms with the DOJ before the applicable cutoff deadlines remains lawful, subject to the transfer and inheritance restrictions in §30915 (surrender, rendering inoperable, or removal from the state upon the registered owner's death).These firearms include the Bushmaster XM-15, Colt AR-15, Armalite AR-15, DPMS Panther, and Rock River Arms, Inc, as well as the Kalashnikov USA Hunting Rifle and various other AK-style and AR-style firearms.